cryptodzh/graphql_everest_bot/README.md

 # EverestProjectFinderBot
-Everest_bot is a simple Telegram bot which searches Everest projects by name.
+Everest_bot is a simple Telegram bot which gets full  Everest projects information by name.

 # Sample: